Skip to Content Skip to Footer

 The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.

-You can view your Lifetime Eligibility (LEU) percentage by logging on to the National Student Loan Data System using your Federal Student Aid (FSA) ID password and then viewing your LEU.
+You can view your Lifetime Eligibility (LEU) percentage by logging on to the Federal Student Aid using your Federal Student Aid (FSA) ID password and then viewing your LEU.
 The LEU will be found on the Financial Aid Review page.
 This amount will increase if you receive any additional Pell Grant disbursements over time from Clayton State or any other college/university in the country.